jaydeepw/audio-wife/README.md

 =========================
 This relates with yet another Android AudioRecorder library project that is coming soon.
-So thought of it as analogous to a married couple where the wife is an active Player, hence AudioWife for Audio Player and husband being a listener, hence AudioHusband for Audio Recorder.
+So thought of it as analogous to a married couple where the wife is an active Player, hence AudioWife for Audio Player and husband being a Listener, hence AudioHusband for Audio Recorder.

 Contributing